 I am tired.

 My doctor believes I have either idiopathic intercranial hypertension (IIH) or aqueductal stenosis.
 Both of these conditions cause an increase in intracranial pressure.
 IIH mimics the symptoms of a brain tumor, but no tumor is present.
 There is no know cause of the increase in pressure.
-Aqueductal stenosis is a narrowing of the Sylvius aqueduct which blocks or slows the movement of cerebrospinal fluid to the ventricular system.
+Aqueductal stenosis is a narrowing of the Sylvius aqueduct which blocks or slows the movement of cerebrospinal fluid.

 I’ve been able to do some more research, and we have found some hopeful leads who may be able to help me.
 I’ll be back soon to share some more hopeful moments and small victories I’ve had recently, and to fill you in on the next steps in my journey.
 That’s all I’ve got for now.